School Nutrition Programs Compliance Handbook

 OVERVIEW

-USDA recently published practical, science-based nutrition standards for snack foods and beverages sold to children at school during the school day.
-The standards, required by the Healthy, Hunger-Free Kids Act of 2010, will allow schools to offer healthier snack foods to children, while limiting junk food.
+USDA published practical, science-based nutrition standards for snack foods and beverages sold to children at school during the school day.
+The standards, required by the Healthy, Hunger-Free Kids Act of 2010 and federal regulation [7 CFR Part 210.11], will allow schools to offer healthier snack foods to children, while limiting junk food.

-The new standards will allow schools to offer healthier snack foods for our children, while limiting junk food served to students.
-Students will still be able to buy snacks that meet common-sense standards for fat, saturated fat, sugar, and sodium, while promoting products that have whole grains, low fat dairy, fruits, vegetables, or protein foods as their main ingredients.
+The standards will allow School Food Authorities (SFA) to offer healthier snack foods for our children, while limiting junk food served to children.
+Children will still be able to buy snacks that meet common-sense standards for fat, saturated fat, sugar, and sodium, while promoting products that have whole grains, low fat dairy, fruits, vegetables, or protein foods as their main ingredients.

 It is important to note that USDA has no role in regulating foods brought from home.
-The standards do not apply to any foods brought to school in bagged lunches, or for birthday parties and special events, including after-school bake sales and fundraisers.
+The standards do not apply to any foods brought to school in bagged lunches, or for birthday parties and special events, including after-school bake sales and fundraisers (provided these take place at least 30 minutes after school dismisses for the day).

 Why are these standards necessary?
 Nearly one third of children in America are at risk for preventable diseases like diabetes and heart disease due to being overweight or obese.
 If left unaddressed, health experts tell us that this generation may be the first to live shorter lives than their parents.

-Students across the country are now getting healthier school lunches with more fruits and vegetables, whole grains, and low-fat dairy based on scientific recommendations for nutrition.
+Children across the country are now getting healthier school lunches with more fruits and vegetables, whole grains, and low-fat dairy based on scientific recommendations for nutrition.
 Yet for most teens and a growing percentage of elementary students, items offered a la carte and in vending machines still lack healthy options.
-Many students consume at least one snack food a day at school.
+Many children consume at least one snack food a day at school.

 Parents are working hard to ensure their children grow up healthy and their efforts should not be undone when their kids go to school.
 Our children’s ability to learn in the classroom and reach their fullest potential depends on what we do right now to secure their future.

-The Smart Snacks nutrition standards included in the final rule apply only to food sold to students on the school campus during the school day.
-If such foods are provided to the students free of any charge or "contribution", or the exchange of tokens or tickets of any sort, the competitive foods standards do not apply.
+The Smart Snacks nutrition standards included in the final rule apply only to food sold to children on the school campus during the school day.
+If such foods are provided to the children free of any charge or “contribution”, or the exchange of tokens or tickets of any sort, the competitive foods standards do not apply.

-The Smart Snacks nutrition requirements apply only when foods outside of the school meal programs are sold or available to be sold to students during the school day, on the school campus, as defined in the final rule.
+The Smart Snacks nutrition requirements apply only when foods outside of the school meal programs are sold or available to be sold to children during the school day, on the school campus, as defined in the final rule [and federal regulation 7 CFR Part 210.11].
 The requirements of the final rule are not applicable to food sold to non-students, such as parents or school faculty/staff members.

-The standards are the minimum requirements for schools.
-States and schools that have stronger standards will be able to maintain their own policies.
+The standards are the minimum requirements for SFAs.
+States and SFAs that have stronger standards will be able to maintain their own policies.

-The nutrition standards for foods sold on school campus during the school day must:
+The nutrition standards for foods sold on school campus during the school day must [as required by federal regulation 7 CFR Part 210.11 (c)]:

 • Be a “whole grain-rich” grain product; or